Whose Fault Is It Anyways?

 To file a no-fault, uncontested divorce in Virginia, you must meet the following requirements:

-1. You or you spouse have lived in Virginia for at least six (6) months;
+1. You or your spouse have lived in Virginia for at least six (6) months;

 2. You and your spouse have been living separate and apart continuously for at least one (1) year if you have minor children together (or six (6) months if you don't have minor children);

-3. You and your spouse have signed an agreement settling all property, custody and/or support issues.
+3. You and your spouse have signed an agreement settling all property, custody, and support issues.

 B. S. Johnson Law, PLLC currently handles no-fault, uncontested divorces for a flat fee of $499 plus court fees (includes a free separation agreement).

-A fault divorce means that you or your spouse.....
-A fault divorce , on the other hand, is based more difficult to get because you have to prove that the divorce is your spouse’s fault by proving one or more of the fault grounds (adultery is the most popular) and your spouse will usually dispute your claims.
-When you or spouse dispute any aspect of the divorce, it becomes a contested divorce.
+On the other hand, a fault divorce is more difficult to get because you have to prove that the divorce is your spouse’s fault by establishing one or more of the fault grounds (adultery is the most popular), and your spouse will usually dispute your claims.
+When you or your spouse deny any aspect of the divorce, it becomes a contested divorce.

 These are the recognized grounds for divorce in Virginia:

-A. Adultery, Sodomy and Buggery.
-Adultery is defined as sexual intercourse with someone that is not your spouse (Did you know that Adultery is a Class 4 Misdemeanor in Virginia)!
-Sodomy is oral or anal sex and Buggery is sex with animals.
-There is not waiting period to file for divorce if your spouse is guilty of adultery, sodomy or buggery.
+A. Adultery, Sodomy, and Buggery.
+Adultery is defined as sexual intercourse with someone, not your spouse (Did you know that Adultery is a Class 4 Misdemeanor in Virginia)!
+Sodomy is oral or anal sex, and Buggery is sex with animals.
+There is no waiting period to file for divorce if your spouse is guilty of adultery, sodomy, or buggery.

 B. Felony Conviction.
 When one spouse has been convicted of a felony and sentenced to more than one (1) year in prison.

 C. Cruelty.
-When one spouse is guilty of putting the other in reasonable apprehension of bodily hurt, the innocent spouse may obtain a divorce after a period of one (1) year following the date of the act.
+When one spouse is guilty of putting the other in reasonable apprehension of bodily hurt, the innocent spouse may obtain a divorce after one (1) year following the date of the act.